1. Compare Prices Across Every Brand (This is the #1 Hack)

 The single biggest mistake campervan renters make is booking with the first brand they find.
 Prices for the exact same type of vehicle can vary by 40–60% between brands for the same dates and route.

 This is why price comparison is the most important thing you can do.
-CamperCompare lets you search 20+ brands at once — Apollo, Britz, Maui, Jucy, Mighty, Cheapa Campa, Travellers Autobarn, and more — so you can see the cheapest option in seconds.
+CamperCompare lets you search 20+ brands at once — Apollo, Britz, Maui, Jucy, Mighty, Cheapa Campa, Travellers Autobarn, Star RV, Let's Go, Hippie, and more — so you can see the cheapest option in seconds.

 → Compare campervan prices now